kubedb/docs/docs/guides/perconaxtradb/monitoring/prometheus-operator/index.md

 Notice that the `ServiceMonitor` has label `k8s-app: prometheus` that we had specified in PerconaXtraDB crd.

-Also notice that the `ServiceMonitor` has selector which match the labels we have seen in the `coreos-prom-md-stats` service.
+Also notice that the `ServiceMonitor` has selector which match the labels we have seen in the `coreos-prom-px-stats` service.
 It also, target the `prom-http` port that we have seen in the stats service.

 ## Verify Monitoring Metrics